CTF-handbooks/map-tester-handbook/HANDBOOK.md

 - Select the new world that you just created.
 - Disable `Creative Mode` to be able to play a match of CTF.
 You can disable `Enable Damage` as well.
-- To enable the `WorldEdit` mod, press `Select Mods` and double click the `WorldEdit` mod name to enable it.
+- Enable the `WorldEdit` mod by pressing `Select Mods` and double clicking the `WorldEdit` mod to enable it.
 - Then click `Play Game` to begin.
-An example is shown below

 ### 4. Selecting the Map

 > You will need the `ctf_admin` privilege to run most of the commands in this handbook.
 So, grant yourself the privs using `/grantme ctf_admin`.
 If you would like other privileges such as `fly`, `nolcip`, `fast`, etc., then running the `/grantme all` command would cover them all.

+- Check the `map.conf` file's `game_modes` field, if the one you are voting for in-game is not included in the list, vote `0` and go to the mode the map is set for (TODO).
-Upon starting the game, you will be playing like how the server works, with a random map at first.
+- Upon starting the game, you will be playing like how the server works, with a random map at first.
 To choose your map, run `/ctf_next -f <map_folder>`.
 In the case of the example PR, it would be `/ctf_next -f sewer_village`.

 > Command tip: To begin the match and end the build time, you can use the `/ctf_start` command.